5 Archaeological Discoveries That Confirmed the Bible in 2025

 Acts 23:33-35

-"Who, when they came to Caesarea and delivered the epistle to the governor, presented Paul also before him.
-And when the governor had read the letter, he asked of what province he was.
-And when he understood that he was of Cilicia; I will hear thee, said he, when thine accusers are also come.
-And he commanded him to be kept in Herod's judgment hall."
+"When they had come to Caesarea and delivered the letter to the governor, they presented Paul also before him.
+On reading the letter, he asked what province he was from.
+And when he learned that he was from Cilicia, he said, 'I will give you a hearing when your accusers arrive.'
+And he commanded him to be guarded in Herod's praetorium."

 Acts 24:27

-What Paul Did During Imprisonment
+What Paul Did During His Imprisonment

 • Wrote letters that would become part of the New Testament